 The Singapore Computer Emergency Response Team (SingCert) has issued an alert following the discovery of major security flaws that puts every Wi-Fi user at risk.

 The flaws put all devices at risk worldwide, including every Internet user in Singapore.

-According to SingCert, these vulnerabilities may affect may affect the data confidentiality of users’ Wi-Fi connectivity in homes and offices.
+According to SingCert, these vulnerabilities may affect the data confidentiality of users’ Wi-Fi connectivity in homes and offices.
 Officials figures reveal that there are more than 11 million homes, offices, cafes and public locations here using or providing Wi-Fi connections.

 “The flaws affect nearly every device that uses Wi-Fi.
 These include routers, smartphones, computers, and surveillance cameras,” said SingCert.
 The attacker can exploit the vulnerabilities to monitor, inject and manipulate users’ network traffic,” the agency noted.